-This country-specific Q&A provides an overview of laws and regulations applicable in United Kingdom – Environment.
+This country-specific Q&A provides an overview of Environment laws and regulations applicable in United Kingdom.

 What is the environmental framework and the key pieces of environmental legislation in your jurisdiction?

 In the UK the environment is a “devolved matter”.
-This means that environmental laws for England are made by the UK Parliament, environmental laws for Scotland are made by the Scottish Parliament, environmental laws for Wales are made by the National Assembly for Wales and environmental laws for Northern Ireland are made by the Northern Ireland Assembly.
+Environmental laws for England are made by the UK Parliament, environmental laws for Scotland are made by the Scottish Parliament, environmental laws for Wales are made by the Welsh Parliament (Senedd) and environmental laws for Northern Ireland are made by the Northern Ireland Assembly.

 The main Acts of Parliament creating environmental frameworks are the Environmental Protection Act 1990 (EPA 1990), the Water Resources Act 1991 (WRA 1991), the Environment Act 1995 (EA 1995), the Pollution Prevention and Control Act 1999 (PPCA 1999) and the Environment Act 2021 (EA 2021).
 The EPA 1990 establishes the frameworks for waste regulation, the management of contaminated land (inserted by the EA 1995), statutory nuisances and genetically modified organisms.
 The WRA 1991 establishes the frameworks for the regulation of water pollution and the management of water resources (including the licensing of water abstractions).
 The EA 1995 established the principal environmental regulators in England, Wales and Scotland.
 The PPCA 1999 contains wide powers for government ministers to make environmental regulations.
 The EA 2021 is covered in section 16 below.